How to reduce hiring bias in the recruitment process

 Horns effect

 When a single negative trait profoundly influences our opinion of someone, it is known as the horns effect.
-During the recruitment process, this can impact our judgment and lead to a decision not to hire a candidate simply because we cannot move past a perceived character flaw.
+During the recruitment process, this can impact our judgement and lead to a decision not to hire a candidate simply because we cannot move past a perceived character flaw.

 Halo effect